DeNA/mobilize-ssh/README.md

 The Ssh configuration for a development environment consists of nodes, identified by aliases, such as `test_host`.
-This alias is what you should pass into the "node" param over in the Mobilize Jobspec.
+This alias is what you should pass into the "node" param over in the Mobilize Runner.

 Each node has a host, and optionally has a gateway.
 If you don't need a gateway, remove that row from the configuration file.